 Weekly tutorial and one-to-one programme

-Students have a 20 minute group tutorial each day covering PSCHE topics and preparation for the next stages in their learning journey.
+Students have a 20-minute group tutorial each day covering topics which support students mental health and wellness, Sixth Form Mindset and study skills and preparation for the next stages in their learning journey.
 An academic mentoring programme with their form tutor helps review their progress and provide additional IAG.
 Form tutors are there to provide praise and additional support as required and form time is an essential component of our Sixth Form life.

-Additional specialist support is also provided.
 The UCAS programme provides the opportunity to visit universities and meet university admissions tutors from a range of institutions.
 Frequent visits from speakers across a range of professions and backgrounds are also part of this programme.
 We work extensively with local universities to ensure that students have the best possible access to higher education.
-As part of our commitment to high quality IAG we also provide a great deal of support to students wishing to pursue alternative pathways and we have links with local employers such as Santander, HMRC, Agent Marketing and Shop Direct.
+As part of our commitment to high quality IAG we also provide a great deal of support to students wishing to pursue alternative pathways through taking students to apprenticehsips shows and supporting them with CV writing and interview techniques.